 When people think of bankruptcy protection and getting a Fresh Start, chapter 7 bankruptcy relief is typically what comes to mind.
 The beauty of a chapter 7 bankruptcy filing is that it allows you to eliminate your unsecured debt.
-Unsecured debt means debt that is not secured by a lien.
-In other words, credit card debt, medical debt, and personal loans will be eliminated once a chapter 7 discharge order is entered by the court.
-Similarly, previous judgments will become void (unenforceable in other words), garnishments will cease, and if the circumstances are right, old tax debt obligations may be eliminated as well.
-Moreover, if your previous home was sold in a short sale, was taken over by the bank following a foreclosure, or if your home was so “upside down” that you simply decided to walk away, the chapter 7 bankruptcy will relieve you of your personal legal obligations on the mortgage loans.
+In other words, credit card debt, medical debt, pay day loans, and personal loans will be eliminated once a chapter 7 discharge order is entered by the court.
+Similarly, judgments previously obtained against you will become unenforceable, garnishments will cease, and if the circumstances are right, old tax debt obligations may be eliminated as well.
+Moreover, if your previous home was sold in a short sale, was taken over by the bank following a foreclosure the chapter 7 bankruptcy will relieve you of your personal legal obligations on the mortgage(s) loan.

 As for how long the process takes, typically about 100 days from the time that your case is filed with the court until you get your discharge order and the case is closed.

 Contact me today.
 Take the first step towards getting your Fresh Start.